 - B9MV BSc (Intercalated) Infectious Disease and Epidemiology

 - B190 BSc (Intercalated) Sports and Exercise Medicine

-*Please note, a combined total of 20 places are available for Science without Borders students on the intercalated degrees.
+*Please note, a combined total of 20 places are available for Brazilian Scientific Mobility Programme students on the intercalated degrees.
 The only exception is BSc Global Public Health which does not have a limit.
 Applications to study for an intercalated degree will be considered from post 3rd year Medical, Dental and Veterinary Medicine students who have passed all years to date.

 The IELTS requirement for BSc Global Public Health is 7.0 overall with 6.5 in writing, the other intercalated degrees require 6.5 overall with at least 5.5 in each component.
 An interview may be required via Skype, applicants will be notified in advance.